Table of Contents

-If you’ve ever sniffed an anti-dandruff shampoo, chances are you don’t need to be told they often contain some pretty toxic goo.
+If you’ve smelled an anti-dandruff shampoo, you likely don’t need to be told that most of them contain some pretty tough toxins.

-Coal tar, for one, is a known carcinogen at certain levels, but that hasn’t stopped it from becoming the active ingredient in about a dozen popular anti-dandruff shampoos.
+Coal tar is a known carcinogen at high levels, yet it’s the active ingredient in about a dozen popular anti-dandruff shampoos.

 EWG rates Coal Tar a bright red “7-10” on its cosmetic danger scale, giving it a green flag for developmental and reproductive toxicity, but an orange flag for allergies and immunotoxicity, and a red flag for cancer.

 So what’s a girl to do if she’s got dandruff?
 Well, before you tear your hair out, try these nine natural remedies for getting rid of dandruff.

 Renowned for its health benefits, coconut oil is one of the best natural dandruff remedies available.
 Studies show it to be a good remedy for the treatment of eczema, a dandruff-contributing skin condition.
 Applying coconut oil to the skin for eight weeks significantly reduced symptoms by an astounding 68%, compared to 38% for mineral oils.
 Apply coconut oil to your scalp often or occasionally use it in place of your shampoo.

 Well known for its healing properties, Aloe Vera is added to a wide range of skin ointments, cosmetics and lotions.
 The plant secretes a gel-like liquid that, applied to the skin, helps cure dandruff.
 The gel contains antibacterial and antifungal properties that are also beneficial.
 Not to mention its multiple bioactive compounds, antioxidants and anti-inflammatory properties that reduce the symptoms of dandruff, like that incessant itch.